 As part of the Roman Empire, Pergamon’s decline mirrored that of the empire as a whole.
 Like the rest of the region, it eventually came under Byzantine and then Ottoman rule.
 By the late 19th century, excavations had begun at the ancient site, and today it draws people from all over the world.
 Climbing up to the peak of the acropolis, the modern visitor can easily sense the echo of Pergamon’s glorious past, which can still be heard among the beauty of its marble ruins today.

 Sarah Yeomans is an archaeologist specializing in the Imperial period of the Roman Empire with a particular emphasis on ancient science and religion.
-Currently pursuing her doctorate at the University of Southern California, she also consults as Director of Educational Programs at the Biblical Archaeology Society and is adjunct faculty at both St. Mary’s College of Maryland and West Virginia University.
-A native Californian, Sarah holds a M.A. in archaeology from the University of Sheffield, England, and a M.A. in art history from the University of Southern California.
+Currently pursuing her doctorate at the University of Southern California, A native Californian, Sarah holds an M.A. in archaeology from the University of Sheffield, England, and a M.A. in art history from the University of Southern California.
 She has conducted archaeological fieldwork in Israel, Italy, Turkey, France, and England and has worked on several television and film productions, most recently as an interviewed expert on The Story of God with Morgan Freeman.
 She is a Provost Fellow at the University of Southern California and is the recipient of a Research Fellowship from the American Research Institute of Turkey (ARIT) as well as a Mayers Fellowship at the Huntington Library and Museum in Los Angeles.
 Her current research involves ancient Roman medical technology and cult, as well as the impact of epidemics on Roman society.
 She is generally happiest when covered in dirt, roaming archaeological sites somewhere in the Mediterranean region.

 This Bible History Daily article was originally published on July 16, 2013.